planetlambert/combinator/GUIDE.md

 ## Section 6

+### `J` and Iota

+In the final section, we see Schönfinkel attempt to reduce our combinator basis to just one combinator - `J`. `J` unfortunately has a definition that is incompatible with the previous explanation of combinators - `J` is made up of multiple definitions depending on its argument.
+This is an additional notion that is not quite in the spirit of the rest of the paper.

+In modern times we have [iota](https://en.wikipedia.org/wiki/Iota_and_Jot), which very much accomplishes what Schönfinkel was trying to get at.
+Iota is the combinator `ι` (which for the remainder of this guide and implementation will be just `i` for ease of use).
+The iota combinator is defined as follows:

+$$ix = xSK$$

+so that

+$$ii = I$$
+$$i(i(ii)) = K$$
+$$i(i(i(ii))) = S$$

+I will note that Iota is technically "improper" (see [here](https://news.ycombinator.com/item?id=25335175) for discussion) as it is defined from other combinators.
+It is still quite amazing that we have a language with one character that can encompass all of computation.

+### Further reduction

+The final three paragraphs of the paper are not from Schönfinkel himself but written by the editor, [Heinrich Behmann](https://en.wikipedia.org/wiki/Heinrich_Behmann).

+In the first paragraph, he articulates the fact that we can move all occurrences of `U` to the end of the expression, leave it off, and assume that our expression takes one argument, `U`.

+The second paragraph aims to rid expressions of parentheses.
+One would want to rid parentheses for a few reasons:
+1. So that any expression can be represented by a single number, usually with some [Gödel numbering](https://en.wikipedia.org/wiki/G%C3%B6del_numbering) scheme.
+1. So that every possible expression is a valid expression.

+Behmann suggests that we could simply leave out the parentheses, and let the combinators handle the work.
+Quine in his introduction had this to say:

+> However, as Behmann recognized later in a letter to H. B. Curry, there is a fallacy here; the routine can generate new parentheses and not terminate

+The last paragraph is not super interperable to me.
+If you have a good grasp of what this is saying please reach out!

+### Iota, Jot, etc.

+I think a good place to leave off is an exposition to [Chris Barker](https://en.wikipedia.org/wiki/Chris_Barker_(linguist))'s languages Iota, Jot, etc.

+In the Iota language, `1` represents the iota combinator, and `0` represents the Polish operator.
+This Polish operator (described in the introduction by Quine) isn't actually representable as a combinator, and is a construct that exists outside of our language.

+The only problem with Iota is that not every string of `1`'s and `0`'s is valid, so Barker created the language [Jot](https://esolangs.org/wiki/Jot), which is extremely similar.

 ## Overall Thoughts

 1. Sometimes you can reduce logic down so far towards its fundamentals that you are actually going in the other direction of simplicity.
 1. Reducing systems down to their simplest or most fundamental parts can be extremely valuable.
 As Wolfram pointed out, the [Sheffer stroke](https://en.wikipedia.org/wiki/Sheffer_stroke) (the [NAND gate](https://en.wikipedia.org/wiki/NAND_gate)) is all thats required to rederive all other logical connectives.
 This makes it the perfect gate to use as the core of nearly all transistors today.
    1. In general [Wolfram's "Combinators: A 100-Year Celebration"](https://www.youtube.com/watch?v=PG2G5xSz0NQ) has many extremely valuable insights on the application of Combinatory Logic.
+1. Through this project I learned about [abstract rewriting systems](https://en.wikipedia.org/wiki/Abstract_rewriting_system), which are super interesting.
+Learning about rewriting systems definitely helped solidify my mental model of what combinators really are.